Beyond-jQuery/book/manuscript/dom-manipulation.md

 # DOM Manipulation

 One of the most confusing and misunderstood aspects of the web API pertains to DOM manipulation.
-No doubt, you are already used to working with DOM elements using jQuery.
+I suspect you are already used to working with DOM elements through jQuery.
 But is it necessary to continue depending on a library in this regard?
-In this eight chapter of Beyond jQuery, I'll show you how to create, update, and move elements and element content _without_ any help from third-party code.
+In this eighth chapter of Beyond jQuery, I'll show you how to create, update, and move elements and element content _without_ any help from third-party code.
 You'll come to appreciate how easy it is to work with the DOM in virtually all browsers.

 ## The DOM: A central component of web development